lordFrayo/Task-Master/README.md

 - Extract the taskmaster files from the zip folder to the location of your choice

 ### Code database connection
-## 🔓 homeController.js from the controllers folder in the file you extracted
+## Open homeController.js from the controllers folder in the file you extracted
 - Replace your database pool connection string with the following details
 ~~~
 "host": "localhost",